Vascular surgery team

 Mayo Clinic vascular and endovascular surgeons work closely with specialists in vascular medicine, heart conditions (cardiovascular medicine), nervous system conditions (neurology), physical medicine and rehabilitation, and imaging (radiology).
-This tradition of working together is why at Mayo Clinic you get the right solution the first time.
+This tradition of working together is why you get the right solution the first time at Mayo Clinic.
 Your care team develops a treatment plan tailored to your needs.
 And your evaluation can typically be done in a matter of days.

 Pediatric surgeons consult with other pediatric specialists to provide comprehensive care for children.
 Mayo Clinic's campus in Minnesota is one of the few medical centers in the United States with the expertise to perform specialized pediatric minimally invasive vascular surgery.

 Mayo Clinic vascular and endovascular surgeons develop and use advanced diagnostic techniques and surgical treatments, such as balloon angioplasty and stenting, bypass surgery, and carotid endarterectomy.